kneath/kneath.github.com/_posts/2015-04-20-link-moral-bucket-list.md

 > Commencement speakers are always telling young people to follow their passions.
 Be true to yourself.
 This is a vision of life that begins with self and ends with self.
 But people on the road to inner light do not find their vocations by asking, what do I want from life?
 They ask, what is life asking of me?
 How can I match my intrinsic talent with one of the world’s deep needs?

 Yes!
 I've struggled with how to describe this feeling for a long time — this feeling that while it's probably good advice to follow your passions, you may find more fulfillment following where you're most needed.
+This essay is based on his new book [The Road to Character](http://smile.amazon.com/dp/B00LYXV61Y/ref=wl_it_dp_o_pC_nS_ttl?_encoding=UTF8&colid=66RA1Q33154U&coliid=I1SH8Z3BHLC8UM), which I'm pretty excited to dive into here soon.

 Pairs well with this fantastic answer on [How can I be as great as Elon Musk?](http://www.quora.com/How-can-I-be-as-great-as-Bill-Gates-Steve-Jobs-Elon-Musk-Richard-Branson/answer/Justine-Musk?srid=iAix&share=1) by his ex-wife, Justine: